Qiantang River: History

-It was linked by the Eastern Zhejiang Canal to Shaoxing during the Spring and Autumn Period and to Ningbo's Yong River during the Three Kingdoms Period.
-It was linked by the Grand Canal to Beijing during the Sui dynasty.
-Its present name derives from a major dyke constructed near Hangzhou by the Tang warlord Qian Liu, who established the Wuyue Kingdom in the early 10th century.
+It was linked by the Xixing Canal to Shaoxing and to Ningbo's Yong River during the Jin dynasty.
+It was linked by the Grand Canal to Luoyang, Xi'an, and Beijing during the Sui dynasty.
+The Tang warlord Qian Liu, who established the Wuyue Kingdom as one of China's Ten Kingdoms in the early 10th century, constructed a large dike against the river's bore.

 Basin

 Qiantang River is one of the largest rivers on the southeast coast of China.
-It runs through Zhejiang, Anhui, Fujian, Jiangxi, provinces, which is the largest river in Zhejiang.
+It runs through Zhejiang, Anhui, Fujian, and Jiangxi provinces, and is also the largest river in Zhejiang.
 "Qiantang" originally refers to the name of the river below the gate of Hangzhou, but now refers to the whole river basin.
 Qiantang River basin generally is abundant rainfall with developed water system (total of 60 tributaries), which is feather distribution.
 If count from the north source (Xinan river), the length of Qiantang river is 588.73 km.
 While if count from the south source (Qu river), the length of Qiantang river is 522.22 km.
 The main rivers of Qiantang river basin are Majin river, Changshan river, Qu river, Lan river, Xinan river, Fuchun river and Qiantang river.